bbauska/UC-Davis-JS-Basics/readme.md

   alt="console.log window.doStuff." />
 </p>

-If we go back to our code here, and I come in here and put window.doStuff, you'll see if I save that and come back and test it over here, it actually functions.
+If we go back to our code here, and I come in here and put window.doStuff, you&apos;ll see if I save that and come back and test it over here, it actually functions.
 Because ultimately my doStuff function belongs to the window object.

-Now, if a function belongs to the window object, we don't often do this.
-Occasionally we do, but very rarely will we put window.doStuff in there, we'll just call doStuff.
+Now, if a function belongs to the window object, we don&apos;t often do this.
+Occasionally we do, but very rarely will we put window.doStuff in there, we&apos;ll just call doStuff.
-In that case, we'll call it a function.
-But when a function more explicitly is set to work with a particular object, we're more likely to call it a method.
-So that's where the difference in terminology comes from.
+In that case, we&apos;ll call it a function.
+But when a function more explicitly is set to work with a particular object, we&apos;re more likely to call it a method.
+So that&apos;s where the difference in terminology comes from.
 But in reality, in JavaScript all functions are methods.
 So the two terms really are interchangeable.
-If you hear the term method and you're confused by that, just think, Oh yeah, that's a function, and that's fine.
+If you hear the term method and you&apos;re confused by that, just think, Oh yeah, that&apos;s a function, and that&apos;s fine.
-We've learned a lot about functions in this lesson, and you've already learned a lot of JavaScript.
+We&apos;ve learned a lot about functions in this lesson, and you&apos;ve already learned a lot of JavaScript.

-Along with the challenges, you'll get good at the JavaScript syntax and you'll get good at being able to make simple programs function.
+Along with the challenges, you&apos;ll get good at the JavaScript syntax and you&apos;ll get good at being able to make simple programs function.
 From here we get to start doing some much more interesting things where we start working with content on web pages and manipulating web pages.
 So this course only gets more fun from here.
-So stick with it and keep working on the lessons, and I can't wait to see you in the next one.
+So stick with it and keep working on the lessons, and I can&apos;t wait to see you in the next one.

 <ul>
   <li id="ch2-24-func"><a href="https://www.w3schools.com/js/js_functions.asp">